Jarek23/www.dfinr.com/content/post/random-quotes-for-hugo/index.md

 ---

-If you'd like to add this to your Hugo site, it's pretty easy to add it to any template.
+If you'd like to add this to your Hugo site, it's pretty easy.

 ## Source Files